apache/pulsar/site2/docs/admin-api-namespaces.md

 ### Create

-You can create new namespaces under a given {% popover tenant %}.
+You can create new namespaces under a given [tenant](reference-terminology.md#tenant).

 #### pulsar-admin